rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 I have not learned wisdom, nor have I knowledge of the Holy One. ^3003

 Who has ascended to heaven and come down?
 Who has gathered the wind in his fists?
 Who has wrapped up the waters in a garment?
 Who has established all the ends of the earth?
-What is his name, and what is his son’s name?
+What is his name, and what is his son's name?
 Surely you know! ^3004

 Every word of God proves true; he is a shield to those who take refuge in him. ^3005

 Do not add to his words, lest he rebuke you and you be found a liar. ^3006

-Two things I ask of you; deny them not to me before I die : ^3007
+Two things I ask of you; deny them not to me before I die: ^3007

 Remove far from me falsehood and lying; give me neither poverty nor riches; feed me with the food that is needful for me, ^3008

-lest I be full and deny you and say, Who is the Lord? or lest I be poor and steal and profane the name of my God. ^3009
+lest I be full and deny you and say, "Who is the LORD?" or lest I be poor and steal and profane the name of my God. ^3009

-Do not slander a servant to his master, lest he curse you, and you be held guilty. ^3010
+Do not slander a servant to his master, lest he curse you and you be held guilty. ^3010

 There are those who curse their fathers and do not bless their mothers. ^3011

 There are those who are clean in their own eyes but are not washed of their filth. ^3012

-There are those — how lofty are their eyes, how high their eyelids lift! ^3013
+There are those--how lofty are their eyes, how high their eyelids lift! ^3013

 There are those whose teeth are swords, whose fangs are knives, to devour the poor from off the earth, the needy from among mankind. ^3014

-The leech has two daughters : Give and Give.
-Three things are never satisfied; four never say, Enough : ^3015
+The leech has two daughters; "Give" and "Give," they cry.
+Three things are never satisfied; four never say, "Enough": ^3015

-Sheol, the barren womb, the land never satisfied with water, and the fire that never says, Enough. ^3016
+Sheol, the barren womb, the land never satisfied with water, and the fire that never says, "Enough." ^3016

 The eye that mocks a father and scorns to obey a mother will be picked out by the ravens of the valley and eaten by the vultures. ^3017

-Three things are too wonderful for me; four I do not understand : ^3018
+Three things are too wonderful for me; four I do not understand: ^3018

 the way of an eagle in the sky, the way of a serpent on a rock, the way of a ship on the high seas, and the way of a man with a virgin. ^3019

-This is the way of an adulteress : she eats and wipes her mouth and says, I have done no wrong. ^3020
+This is the way of an adulteress: she eats and wipes her mouth and says, "I have done no wrong." ^3020

-Under three things the earth trembles; under four it cannot bear up : ^3021
+Under three things the earth trembles; under four it cannot bear up: ^3021

 a slave when he becomes king, and a fool when he is filled with food; ^3022

 an unloved woman when she gets a husband, and a maidservant when she displaces her mistress. ^3023

-Four things on earth are small, but they are exceedingly wise : ^3024
+Four things on earth are small, but they are exceedingly wise: ^3024

 the ants are a people not strong, yet they provide their food in the summer; ^3025